rstudio/helm/charts/posit-chronicle/README.md

             key: apikey
 ```

-Note that it will be up to the user to provision that connect api key Kubernetes secret.
+Note that it will be up to the user to provision that Connect API key Kubernetes secret.

 ## Storage Configuration